Pranav-solanki/Chatify/README.md

 ✅ Image Uploads (Cloudinary)
 ✅ Welcome Emails (Resend)
 ✅ Clean UI with Tailwind + DaisyUI
-✅ Rate Limiting & Security (Arcjet)
+✅ Rate Limiting & Security (Arcjet)(i removed it because it thinking replit also a bot so unable to query backend request)

 ---